- System requirements

 CPU usage estimation is based on thread telemetry,

 whose frequency is normally as low as 1 sample per second,

 but can be changed using the startup option

 CPU usage estimation can adequately measure events not shorter than the thread telemetry period.

-So, it suits for measuring events that last several seconds.
-But if the event is long enough, the estimation will do its job - locate problematic code responsible for the CPU spike.
+So, it suits for measuring events or method calls that last at least several seconds.
+If the measured event or method call is long enough, the estimation will do its job - locate problematic code responsible for the CPU spike.

 CPU usage estimation enables analysis of particular events or time ranges within single snapshot.